 Why do you need Windows 10 deployment tools?

-Windows 10 deployment toolkit, as its name suggests, refers to software that designed to deploy Windows 10 to other computers.
+Windows 10 deployment toolkit, as its name suggests, refers to software that is designed to deploy Windows 10 to other computers.
 That is, one can image Windows 10 OS to other machines regardless of same or different hardware equipped.
 Windows deploy tool generally will boot all target PCs from network which has to be set in BIOS.
-This also makes sense in deploying Windows 7, 8, or XP to other PCs, say deploy Windows 7 system image to different hardware.
+This also makes sense in deploying Windows 7 system image to different hardware or deploying Windows 8, or XP to other PCs.

 Deployment tools for Windows 10: which is your best choice?